Skip to content

-Custom Made Bathroom Vanity Cabinets Sarasota County FL
+Custom Made Bathroom Vanity Cabinets in Sarasota, FL

 In my years crafting cabinetry for high-end homes across Sarasota County, I've consistently identified a critical failure point in bathroom vanities: moisture-induced swelling.
 Standard particleboard or MDF, often used in off-the-shelf units, simply cannot withstand the persistent humidity we experience, especially in properties along Siesta Key and Longboat Key.
 I've been called to replace vanities less than five years old where the door edges have delaminated and the base has swollen from ambient moisture alone, a costly and frustrating problem for homeowners.